MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--IndexFilePaths`

-The list of index file paths, seperated by ';'.
-Histogram requires at least one index.
+The file path expression for specifying which index file(s) to use.
+Use wild card to specify multiple indexes e.g. './index.*.kes' Histogram requires at least one index.

 ### Histogram Optional Parameters

-`--Select`
+`--Attributes`

 A list of entity attributes, seperated by ','.
 Use '*' for all attributes.
-Histogram will generate total count, distinct count, and top values for the select attributes for entities specified in the KesQuery.
+Histogram will generate total count, distinct count, and top values for the select attributes for entities specified in the KesQueryExpression.

-`--Skip`
+`--Offset`

 The number of top entity attribute values to be skipped/excluded in the result set.

-`--Take`
+`--Count`

 The number of top entity attribute values to be included in the result set.

-`--MaxSampleSize`
+`--SampleSize`

 The maxium number of entities to consider for generating histogram.
-If this number is smaller than the number of entities in index(es), the histogram will be generated based on the top entnties specified by the number.
+If this number is smaller than the number of entities in index(es), the histogram will be generated based on the top entities specified by the number.
 If this number is 0, all entities specified by the KES query will be used.

 `--Timeout`